developer documentation

 auth_url = f"https://skunk.to/oauth/authorize?{urlencode(auth_params)}"

-# Step 2: Exchange code for tokens (in your callback handler)
+# step 2: exchange the code (in your callback handler)

 def exchange_code(code):